 On the other hand, IR-based implementations are universally regarded as more secure.

 Apple, for example, is confident enough to treat Face ID on par with fingerprint sensors and passwords.
 You can use it to not only unlock your device but also to autofill password fields and authorize payments.
 Similarly, Windows Hello can be used to unlock password managers and enable faster payments in web browsers.

 Given the controversial nature of facial recognition, you may wonder if storing your biometric data electronically is a good idea.
 The good news is that you don’t have to worry about it.

 Most operating systems that support biometric unlock methods employ specific measures to ensure that sensitive data, including your facial features and fingerprints, is stored securely.

 In smartphones, biometric data is typically encrypted and isolated in a security-hardened piece of hardware within the device’s system on a chip (SoC), like Google’s Titan security chip.
 Qualcomm, one of the largest chipmakers for Android smartphones, also includes a Secure Processing Unit in its SoCs.
 Apple, meanwhile, has labeled its SoC’s secure subsystem “Secure Enclave.”

 Read more: What is an SoC?
 Everything you need to know

 In other words, third-party applications cannot access your biometrics, and neither can an attacker in most circumstances.

-Should you use facial recognition on your smartphone?
+Should you use your smartphone’s face unlock feature?